 Information about new sponsorship deals, the latest sales figures, new designs or patents could hurt PUMA if it ended up in the wrong hands.
-Do keep PUMA's confidential business information and the one of our business partners to vourself.
+Do keep PUMA's confidential business information and the one of our business partners to yourself.

-In addition, we invest a lot in technical solutions to prevent cyber criminals from disrupting our business.
+cyber criminals from disrupting our business.